kaisadilla/judith/.info/spec.md

 var c: &mut ^Person = a -- here, the Person referenced by c may be mutated.
 ```

-Since values can only be mutated by their owner, shared values are the only kind of values that can be mutated from multiple places.
-For this reason, shared values are always assumed to be mutable.
+Since shared values have multiple owners, there's no way to guarantee that a shared value will not be mutable, so it's not possible to obtain references to them as immutable.

 #### Inferring ownership type
 When assigning the value of a variable to another variable, ownership can be inferred: